psurya1994/algorithmsFromScratch/README.md

 - KNearestNeighbor
 - Put all in the implementations in a library that I can use in future

-As witnessed by the story of Ian Goodfellow, where he implemented GANs by applying game theory to ML (after a heated debate in a pub), being able to code from scratch is a very important skill to have.
+As witnessed by the story of Ian Goodfellow, where he implemented GANs overnight after a heated debate in a pub (by applying game theory to ML), being able to code from scratch is a very important skill to have.
+It helps you implement and test any ideas you have quickly.
 Something that I haven't done much of in the past.
 This repo is to turn that around.